Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Robust Motion Planning

 is used with an input constraint $u_i\geq 0,~\forall i$, to avoid collisions with a random number of multiple circular obstacles and of other agents, even under the learning error and disturbances.
 See~\cite{lagros} for the LAG-ROS training details~\cite{lagros}.

 Figure~\ref{lagros_sc_fig} shows one example of the trajectories of the motion planners \ref{itemFF}--\ref{itemC} under deterministic external disturbances.
-It implies the following: \begin{itemize} \item For~\ref{itemFF}, the tracking error accumulates exponentially with time due to the lack of robustness as proven in Theorem~\ref{Thm:naive_learning}. \item \ref{itemMP}~only yields locally optimal $(x_d,u_d)$ of \eqref{ncm_sdc_dynamicsd}, as its time horizon has to be small enough to make the problem solvable online with limited computational capacity, only with local environment information.
-This renders some agents stuck in local minima as depicted in Fig.~\ref{lagros_sc_fig}. \item LAG-ROS \ref{itemLAGROS} tackles these two problems by providing formal robustness and stability guarantees of Theorem~\ref{Thm:lagros_stability}, whilst implicitly knowing the global solution (only from the local information $o_{\ell}$ as in~\cite{glas}) without computing it online.
-It indeed satisfies the state constraints due to Lemma~\ref{tube_lemma} as can be seen from Fig.~\ref{lagros_sc_fig}. \end{itemize} See~\cite{lagros} for the in-depth discussion on this simulation result.

-\if0 Also, Fig.~\ref{lagros_sc_dist_fig} shows the success rate and control performance of each motion planner, where the success of this task is defined as the situation where the agent reaches a given random target terminal state $x_f$, within a given time horizon avoiding collision, and the success rate is computed as the percentage of successful trials in the total $50$ simulations.
+It implies the following: \begin{itemize} \item For~\ref{itemFF}, the tracking error accumulates exponentially with time due to the lack of robustness as proven in Theorem~\ref{THM:Thm:naive_learning}. \item \ref{itemMP}~only yields locally optimal $(x_d,u_d)$ of \eqref{ncm_sdc_dynamicsd}, as its time horizon has to be small enough to make the problem solvable online with limited computational capacity, only with local environment information.
+This renders some agents stuck in local minima as depicted in Fig.~\ref{lagros_sc_fig}. \item LAG-ROS \ref{itemLAGROS} tackles these two problems by providing formal robustness and stability guarantees of Theorem~\ref{THM:Thm:lagros_stability}, whilst implicitly knowing the global solution (only from the local information $o_{\ell}$ as in~\cite{glas}) without computing it online.
+It indeed satisfies the state constraints due to Lemma~\ref{tube_lemma} as can be seen from Fig.~\ref{lagros_sc_fig}. \end{itemize} See~\cite{lagros} for the in-depth discussion on this simulation result. \if0 Also, Fig.~\ref{lagros_sc_dist_fig} shows the success rate and control performance of each motion planner, where the success of this task is defined as the situation where the agent reaches a given random target terminal state $x_f$, within a given time horizon avoiding collision, and the success rate is computed as the percentage of successful trials in the total $50$ simulations.
 It can be seen that the LAG-ROS achieves more than $90$\% success rates for all $\bar{d}_c$, and its objective value remains only $1.64$ times larger than that of the centralized planner~\ref{itemC}, even without computing $(x_d,u_d)$ of \eqref{ncm_sdc_dynamicsd} online.
 See~\cite{lagros} for the in-depth discussion on these simulation results.

 \fi \end{example}